-The following is the Company's Code of Ethics for the Board of Directors and senior officers.
-The Code of Ethics is available on the Company's website (www.mincogold.com).
+The Company has established a Code of Ethics for the Board and senior officers, which is available on the Company's website (www.mincogold.com).
 A hard copy of the Code of Ethics may be requested from the Company by writing to the Company's Corporate Secretary at 2772-1055 West Georgia Street, Vancouver, BC.
 V6E 3R5.